 What Is Workers’ Compensation?
+Your Questions, Answered.

-What are workers’ compensation laws?
+What is workers’ compensation insurance?

 What is workers’ compensation injury care?

 When an employee is injured at work, the first thing to do is seek medical care.
 Their best option is a clinician trained in occupational medicine.

 Occupational medicine clinicians specialize in treating work-related injuries.
 They consistently work with the workers' compensation system and understand the importance of returning employees back to work as smoothly as possible.
 The top occupational health care providers understand the importance of communicating with patients, payors, and employers, and have the tools to do so.
 This helps to streamline the process and avoid unnecessary delays in recovery or claims processing.

 The most common workers’ compensation claims include the following: